simpeter/apd/docs/lab1.md

 are embodied in the performance of a service.

-Studies have shown that users can tolerate about half a second (500ms) of service latency.
+Studies have shown that users can tolerate about half a second (500ms) of service latency. (service latency means, for example, the time when the user clicks a website link to when the resulting page is fully loaded).
 Anything above this makes users increasingly likely to assume that there is something wrong with the provided service and go elsewhere.
 Hence, this number is typically used as an upper bound on user quality of service tolerance.

 We are going to ignore the developer goals (simplicity and elasticity) for now.
 The DeathStarBench applications are developed as